 \section{Cost Model}

-Since the specified error threshold influences both the performance of lookup and insert operations as well as the index's size, the natural question follows: how should a DBA pick the error threshold for a given workload?
-Therefore, as part of this work, we provide a cost model that helps a DBA to pick a ``good'' error threshold when creating a new \system{}.
-At a high level, there are two main objectives that a DBA can optimize: performance (i.e., lookup latency) and space consumption.
-Therefore, we present two ways to apply our cost models that help a DBA choose the corresponding error threshold given either a performance (lookup/insert latency) or a space requirement.
+Since the specified error threshold affects both the performance of lookups and inserts as well as the index's size, the natural question follows: how should a DBA pick the error threshold for a given workload?
+To navigate this tradeoff, we provide a cost model that helps a DBA pick a ``good'' error threshold when creating a \system{}.
+At a high level, there are two main objectives that a DBA can optimize: performance (i.e., lookup latency) and space consumption~\cite{monkey,tradeoffs}.
+Therefore, we present two ways to apply our cost model that help a DBA choose an error threshold.